hrzsea/Unstable-Homotopy-Forum-2026/index.md

 # Unstable Homotopy Forum II at AMSS
 ## <font color=DeepSkyBlue size=5 face="黑体"> Aug.
 03-07, 2026 </font>

-The forum is dedicated to sharing recent advances and key techniques, fostering collaboration, formulating new problems, and inspiring interdisciplinary research in related areas such as manifolds, geometry, and algebra.
+The forum is dedicated to sharing recent advances and key techniques, fostering collaboration, formulating new problems, and inspiring interdisciplinary research in related areas such as manifolds, geometry, algebra and natural science.

 The event will follow a workshop-style forum format, featuring about 18 invited speakers, each delivering a 50min talk.